What would you do with 20 million Euros? How about 4% of your annual turnover?

 We recommend completing an audit of how your business currently stores and collects data, focusing on the consent that is given.
 This becomes especially important if you employ mainly outbound marketing methods.

-The good news is that Inbound Marketing broadly follows the GDPR principles, customers are coming to you requesting information and inherently providing consent.
-However, that does not mean that you are automatically compliant your processes still need reviewing.
+The good news is that Inbound Marketing already broadly follows the GDPR principles, customers are coming to you requesting information and inherently providing consent.
+However, that does not mean that you are automatically compliant.
+Your processes still need reviewing if you haven't done so already.
 This includes ensuring you have:

 - An audit trail of consent which can be used as evidence against any complaint